knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

             var id = 56;  // int? | The id of the invoice
-            var bundleSku = bundleSku_example;  // string | The sku of the bundle in the invoice that contains the given target var sku = sku_example;  // string | The sku of an item in the bundle in the invoice var status = status_example;  // string | The new fulfillment status for the item.
+            var bundleSku = bundleSku_example;  // string | The sku of the bundle in the invoice that contains the given target var sku = sku_example;  // string | The sku of an item in the bundle in the invoice var status = new StringWrapper(); // StringWrapper | The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed'

             try
             {